Greece Road Trip: Best Routes for Mainland Greece and the Peloponnese

 On a hilltop with a stupendous mountain backdrop is Ancient Mycenae, your final stop and home of the legendary (and maybe mythical, but that’s not conclusive) Agamemnon, king of Mycenae and leader of the Greek army in the Trojan War.

-For four centuries in the second millennium BCE, this kingdom was the most powerful in Greece and gave its name to the Mycenaean civilization.
+For four centuries in the second millennium BCE, this kingdom was the most powerful in Greece and gave its name to the Mycenaean civilisation.

-Now known as Mykines, myth, and rich history are inextricably linked in UNESCO-listed Mycenae, which was name-checked by 9th century Homer, who wrote of ‘well built Mycenae, rich in gold’, in his epic poems, Illiad and Odyssey.
+Now known as Mykines, myth, and rich history are inextricably linked in UNESCO-listed Mycenae, which was name-checked by 9th-century Homer, who wrote of ‘well-built Mycenae, rich in gold’, in his epic poems, The Iliad and The Odyssey.

 Surrounded by huge walls that were constructed by the mythical one-eyed Cyclops, Mycenae is home to many archaeological treasures, including the Lion Gate, the entrance of the citadel, and the Treasury of Atreus, the vaulted tomb of King Agamemnon.